IBMRedbooks/ModernizationPacket/README.md

 - https://github.com/ambitus/pyzkiln Open Source Python code that performs a number cool z/OS functions.
 - https://www.ibm.com/community/z-and-cloud/ IBM's Cloud Modernization Center

-We are building an index of materials making it easy to find exactly what you need.
+We have an index that helps you find exactly what you need.
+It can be found at: https://github.com/IBMRedbooks/ModernizationPacket/wiki/Modernization-Packet-Index

 Additionally you can find great articles on modernization at: https://medium.com/theropod